U.S. Military Telegraph Corps

 The U.S. Military Telegraph Corps was formed in 1861 following the outbreak of the American Civil War.
 David Strouse, Samuel M. Brown, Richard O'Brian and David H. Bates, all from the Pennsylvania Railroad Company, were sent to Washington, D.C. to serve in the newly created office.
 In October of that year, Anson Stager was appointed department head.
 During the war, they were charged with maintaining communications between the federal government in Washington and the commanding officers of the far-flung units of the Union Army.

+The US Army had telegraph service before creation of the U.S. Military Telegraph Corps.
+In Missouri one was built from Jefferson Barracks south of St. Louis to Ft.
+Smith, AR in 1858.
+The Springfield-St. Louis Road the line followed later became known as the Old Wire Road, a forerunner of Route 66, now I-44.

 Telegraph facilities prior to the Civil War

 Before the start of the Civil War, there were three major telegraph companies in operation: the American Telegraph Company, the Western Union Telegraph Company, and the Southwestern Telegraph Company.
 The American Telegraph Company's lines occupied the entire region east of the Hudson River and ran all along the Atlantic coast down to the Gulf of Mexico.
 Cities were connected from Newfoundland to New Orleans.
 From this main backbone, the American Telegraph Company's lines branched west to cities like Pittsburgh, Philadelphia, and Cincinnati.
 At each of these points, the American Telegraph Company's lines met the Western Union lines which occupied much of the remaining northern portion of the U.S. Western Union also extended a line as far west as San Francisco by 1861.
 In the southern states, the American Telegraph Company's lines met the Southwestern Telegraph Company's lines at Chattanooga, Mobile, and New Orleans.
 From these cities, the Southwestern Telegraph Company's lines occupied the rest of the South and Southwest, including Texas and Arkansas.